hazavi/capybara-gpt/docs/CONTRIBUTING.md

 # 🤝 Contributing Guide

-Want to improve the RAG Chatbot?
+Want to improve the CapybaraGPT?
 Here's how to get started!

 ## 🚀 Quick Contribution Guide